Wealth Within Logo

 1. Capital growth potential

-For most people, investing in property is a long-term buy-and-hold strategy where “time in the market” yields good capital growth potential.
-When you buy a property, it will remain relatively unchanged as an investment for decades except for general maintenance.
+For most people, investing in property is a long-term buy-and-hold strategy where “time in the market” yields good capital growth potential, as prices tend to increase steadily over time.
+When you buy a property, it will remain relatively unchanged as an investment for decades, except for general maintenance.

 2. Market volatility